isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-05-post-1960s-fashion-the-legacy-of-made-to-measure.md

 At its most successful, there were also Trend shops in San Francisco and Hong Kong.
 By the 1980s, when she migrated to Perth to become a Bible teacher and sold her Trend business to fellow fashion entrepreneur Chan Kheng Lin, it had become a 23-store, multi-million-dollar business.

 <img src="/images/Vol-12-issue-4/1960s-fashion/4a-1960s-fashion.jpg">
 <div style="background-color: white;">The word “modern” aptly describes these cover girls, who were ahead of their time in the 1960s.
-From top: Sybil Schwencke, who went from being a flight hostess to a beauty guru; Phila Mae Wong, who inherited her love for fashion from her entrepreneurial mother; and Chan See Foon, who was arguably Singapore’s first supermodel. <i>All magazine covers courtesy of Singapore Press Holdings.</i></div>
+From left: Sybil Schwencke, who went from being a flight hostess to a beauty guru; Phila Mae Wong, who inherited her love for fashion from her entrepreneurial mother; and Chan See Foon, who was arguably Singapore’s first supermodel. <i>All magazine covers courtesy of Singapore Press Holdings.</i></div>

 #### **Fashion Pioneer**